-What is Addiction Intervention?
+What is an Alcohol Intervention?

 Now motivate is the key to an addiction intervention.
 Having an addict with a substance use disorder motivated with their treatment will increase the chances of success and sobriety at the end of the treatment.
 The addict has to want to do it and have a reason to get healthy.
-One of the goals of an intervention is to help motivate them and not about forcing or bullying them into treatment.
+One of the goals of an alcohol intervention is to help motivate your loved one and not about forcing or bullying them into treatment.
 Pushing someone into treatment is not as helpful as inspiring them.

 A loved one can help set this up by talking with a counsellor or an addiction treatment agency.
 Having a neutral, compassionate and trained individual to help guide this process and be there for the person you are worried about can be calming and help keep this productive and helpful.
-An addiction intervention can become a shouting match leaving everyone defensive, which is common among families with someone who is addicted, so keeping it moving in productive ways may require outside help.
+An alcohol intervention can become a shouting match leaving everyone defensive, which is common among families with someone who is addicted, so keeping it moving in productive ways may require outside help.

 How addiction intervention works

 While there is no set script to follow, there are some guidelines to follow that can help make this more successful.
 The goal of an addiction intervention is to help motivate the addict to seek treatment and to have those options readily available to them.

 Gather all of the people that are worried about the individual’s behaviour and substance use.
 While this may seem like they are all coming together against the person with the disorder, the tone of the intervention should be one of love, compassion, concern and above all else nonjudgmental attitude.

 Choosing a good time and place can set an alcohol intervention up for success or failure.
 Keep it neutral and comforting, so there are no inherent conflicts with the person with the disorder.
 If the addict has a problem with a time or place, then they are already primed to be defensive and agitated.